afgiv/excel_portfolio/README.md

 Contents:
 'Data Cleaning Excel.xlsx': Used different ways to clean the data that can be used for analysis.
+'Excel Project Dataset.xlsx': A full project from cleaning the dataset, fixing mispelled/errors, to creating Pivot tables as well as Charts for visualization.

 Sample formulas used:
 '=TRIM(text)': Trimmed the vice column by removing the whitespaces using the said formula.